MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     Create a command that specifies the range of tasks required to implement the MVP version of the feature.
 Use the task range specified in the Implementation Strategy section of the tasks.md file.

+    > **IMPORTANT**:The command that you enter must reference the specific task range defined in your tasks.md file.

     For example (referencing the MVP implementation example from the previous step), you might enter the following command:

     ```dotnetcli